ES-1085/f2025-ds1-project-ahallucination/data/README.md

 ### AI_Hallucination_Cases_renamed_variables

 - `case_name`: The official title of the legal case.
-- `court`: The court where the case was heard.
+- `court_location`: The state of the court where the case was heard.
 - `state`: The state(s) or jurisdiction(s) where the case took place.
 - `date`: The date when the decision or event related to AI hallucination occurred.
 - `parties`: The party responsible for using AI-generated or hallucinated content.